lexical-cloud/lexical-cloud-docs-hugo/README.md

 ### Contributing

-Most changes for th Lexical.cloud project will occur against the [lexical-cloud-docs](https://github.com/lexical-cloud/lexical-cloud-docs) repo.
+Most changes for the Lexical.cloud project will occur against the [lexical-cloud-docs](https://github.com/lexical-cloud/lexical-cloud-docs) repo.
 Afterwards, those data contributions will be incorporated into this repository for rendering.

 Customizations to that rendering require: